csbg/BioinformaticsPracticals1/Script_UNIX.md

 alt+w | find next match
 ctrl+\ | find and replace

-Now let's modify our shell to make things prettier
+Now use nano to modify the shell to make things prettier.
+To do so change the file bashrc.
+This file contains settings for each user (the naming is just by convention).
+It starts with a ".", which for Linux means the file is hidden.
 ```
 nano ~/.bashrc
 ```

-Add the following lines in nano, then exit the file (and save it).
+Add the following lines to bashrc in nano, then exit the file and save it - see the commands above.
 ```
 if [ -x /usr/bin/dircolors ]; then
     test -r ~/.dircolors && eval "$(dircolors -b ~/.dircolors)" || eval "$(dircolors -b)"